PhotoboothProject/photobooth/docs/update/update-linux.md

 **Note:** You must have the git-version of Photobooth installed.

-To update an existing Photobooth-Installation via git, run below commands in your terminal.
-A valid OS username must be passed to the installer:
+To update an existing Photobooth-Installation via git, run below commands in your terminal to start the Photobooth Setup Wizard.
+A valid OS username must be passed to the Photobooth Setup Wizard.
+If an Photobooth installation is found, an option to update can be found as "2 Update Photobooth":
 ```
 wget -O install-photobooth.sh https://raw.githubusercontent.com/PhotoboothProject/photobooth/dev/install-photobooth.sh
-sudo bash install-photobooth.sh --update --username='<YourUsername>'
+sudo bash install-photobooth.sh --username='<YourUsername>'
 ```

 **Special note:**